-From a plant walkdown, the analyst can gather information to determine if watertight doors that are indicated in the design documents are installed.
-As well, the analyst can determine whether or not the doors are kept closed as intended, the drains are installed and are not plugged, and there are additional potential flooding sources that are not identifiable from plant drawings alone.
+From a plant walkdown, the analyst can gather information to determine if there are additional potential flooding sources that are not identifiable from plant drawings alone.

-Information including flooding and spray sources, pipe sizes, drainage features, equipment heights above floor level and general room or area information can be recorded in the walkdown checklist.
+Information including flooding sources, pipe sizes, drainage features, equipment heights above floor level and general room or area information can be recorded in the walkdown checklist.
 The flood walkdown for these areas was initially performed in accordance with a walkdown plan.
 An updated flood walkdown was performed in each area considered by the postulated flood scenarios which could not be screened out to validate the assumptions of the case model.
-In addition some pipe rupture frequency estimates were updated based on the most recent sources of information.
+In addition, some pipe rupture frequency estimates were updated based on the most recent sources of information.